-The Rivendell Paterson Program is an integrating program that caters for Year 9 and 10 high school students with an emotional disturbance, social skills difficulties and poor self-esteem.
+The Rivendell Paterson Program is an integrating program that caters for Years 7 to 10 high school students with an emotional disturbance.

 The program places emphasis on cognitive and behavioural approaches to teach students how to manage their emotional regulation and behaviour.
 Individual Education Plans are collaboratively designed, according to the specific needs of the student.